ArjanCodes/examples/datascience_tips/Outline_part_1.md

 ## About composing functions (talking head)

 When you're working with data, it often happens that you need to create some sort of pipeline for processing data.
 For example, delete partial entries or outliers, normalize the data, transform the data into another format, and then export it to a file or store it in a database.
 It's useful to have a definition of what the pipeline is and let that be an object or module of some sort, so you can push various collections of data through the same pipeline.
+PyTorch supports this by defining a network.
+But you may not always want to use PyTorch.
+So what to do in that case?

 One way to do it is to call a sequence of functions, store each intermediate result in a variable and pass that variable to the next function.
 If you have many of those functions, it becomes annoying to declare a variable for each intermediate result, so, it seems reasonable to reuse the variable for this, like in the example code.
 However, this is not ideal.
 Reusing a variable means that it's no longer clear what the variable actually means, because it means different things depending on where you are in the pipeline.
 If you transform data, you won't be able to use typing for your variable, because that changes over time.